home human rights sustainable earth sustainable shelter terror australis member log in

 Here's the history: when we built our 2004 election campaign, we set up the section, frantically and in a hurry.
 Click to enter the BlogBut when it became clear that the framework did not allow for quick participation by the many visitors we had to the section, we set up the blog "at the back-end" of the website, and declared its name, and added the red top to all pages.

 So, the red section sits here as a memory of that election, won by the Howard government with an even greater majority.
-While we're not adding any pages to it at the moment, we're keeping it well alive.
-(Note April 2008: section undergoing renovation and "repainting"!)
+While we're not adding any pages to this section at the moment, we're keeping it well alive.

 You may want to read the remarks below, written when the blog was ready for operation: they're a good snapshot of the mood at the time!